 As described below, I will estimate a panel data with fixed effects by plant.
 This technique precludes me from using any time-invariant control for other plant’s characteristic, such as the industry branch to which the plant belongs, or the level of environmental consciousness of the manager.
-All these characteristics are included in the fixed effect. the variable Value of exports the value of the plant´s exports in US$ in month t.
+All these characteristics are included in the fixed effect.
+Apart from the fixed – effect, I plan to include the variables Value of exports and Industrial Production Index as possible controls in this regression.
+The first variable measures the value of the plant´s exports in US$ in month t.
 The idea is to control for the possibility that exporting plants would pollute less due to foreign markets requirements.
+The second variable, the Industrial Production Index, as published by the Nation Statistics Institute, would be included as an attempt to disentangle the effect of the regulatory policy from the overall economic conditions on the pollution level of the firms.
+Alternatively, the inclusion of a dummy variable equal to one during the months corresponding to the economic crisis, and zero during the months of economic recovery will be included as another way of disentangle this effect.

 Variables to be used in the auxiliary inspection equation: